 Popular Colorado Lakes

-Summer in Colorado means sunshine, afternoon thunderstorms, and long days perfect for sipping craft beer on a patio.
+Summer in Colorado means sunshine, afternoon thunderstorms, and long days perfect for hanging out at your favorite Colorado lake.
 Despite occasional complaints from outsiders, transplants, and disgruntled beach bums that Colorado is a landlocked state, Colorado is home to thousands of lakes, both natural and man-made, and wether you’re enjoying the scenery or dipping your toes in, hanging lake-side is a great way to cool off in the summer.
-Some of Colorado’s lakes are accessible by car, with opportunities for boating, kayaking, and stand-up paddleboarding, while others are more secluded, accessible only by hiking.
+Some Colorado lakes are accessible by car, with opportunities for boating, kayaking, and stand-up paddleboarding, while others are more secluded, accessible only by hiking.
 There are way too many to list them all, but here’s a few to get you started in your quest to cool off this summer.

 We’ll start with a no brainer.
 Beautiful Hanging Lake, in Glenwood Canyon, is one of the most well known lakes in Colorado, so much so that hiking to it can sometimes feel more like waiting in line at an amusement park than a serene nature hike.
 But there’s a reason for its popularity, and that reason is Hanging Lake’s wispy waterfalls, emerald green waters, and unique geological formations, which come together to form one of the most breathtakingly beautiful lakes you’ve ever seen.
 Please note that you cannot swim in this lake, but the hike to see it is worth the effort.